noahehall/theBookOfNoah/machine_learning/python/python.md

   - functions that are intended to be used internally and not by the consumer should be prefixed with _
   - structures (e.g. def, if, loops, etc) with one line of code can be written on one line
   - variables in python are references to objects
-## keywords
-  - yield: used inside a function to turn it into a generator function
-    - when the function is called, it will return whatever statement is after the yield and pause execution of the function
-    - the next time the function is called, it will continue execution starting with the next line after the yield

 ## operators